mozman/ezdxf/docs/source/drawing/drawing.rst

 .. class:: Drawing

     The :class:`Drawing` class manages all entities and tables related to a DXF drawing.

     .. attribute:: dxfversion

         Actual DXF version like ``'AC1009'``, set by :func:`ezdxf.new` or :func:`ezdxf.readfile`.

         For supported DXF versions see :ref:`dwgmanagement`

     .. attribute:: acad_release

         The AutoCAD release name like ``'R12'`` or ``'R2000'`` for actual :attr:`dxfversion`.

     .. attribute:: encoding

         Text encoding of :class:`Drawing`, the default encoding for new drawings is ``'cp1252'``.
 Starting with DXF R2007 (AC1021), DXF files are written as UTF-8 encoded text files, regardless of the attribute :attr:`encoding`.
-Text encoding can be changed to encodings listed below.
+        The text encoding can be changed to encodings listed below.

         see also: :ref:`dxf file encoding`